 Learn more about breast implants and breast cancer risk.

-While breast implants do not appear to increase the risk of breast cancer, the FDA is looking into a possible link between implants and a slightly increased risk of anaplastic large cell lymphoma (ALCL).
+Breast implants do not appear to increase the risk of breast cancer.
+However, the U.S. Food and Drug Administration (FDA) is looking into a possible link between implants and a slightly increased risk of anaplastic large cell lymphoma (ALCL).
 ALCL is a very rare form of cancer of the cells of the immune system (occurs in breast tissue in about three in 100 million women).